Phonics instruction (or word study, or word work) is an important component of literacy instruction.

 Should I change my instruction if it doesn’t reflect these best practices?

-BUT of course…I would never intentionally mislead you!!
-I care about you and your students’ success.
-So I’ve done my best to gather resources that are trustworthy and peer-reviewed.
+That said, I’ve done my best to gather resources that are trustworthy and peer-reviewed.
 I’ve used the principles in this post in my own teaching, and I’ve seen that they work.

 I hope that this information will be helpful to you!

 Principle #1: There is no one best way to teach phonics.
 But however you teach it, phonics instruction should be systematic and explicit.

 - Systematic means that we progress through a specific scope and sequence.
 For example, if students are ready to learn short vowel word families, we don’t teach miscellaneous word families as they appear in our shared reading stories.
 We have a plan to teach the -at word family, then -an, etc. It also means that instruction goes from easy to complex and includes built-in review and repetition (Blevins, 2017).

 - Explicit means that we have to directly teach students about letters, words, and spelling patterns.
 We use thinkalouds and clear language so that students gain strategies for reading and writing words.
 Although we can encourage students to make their own discoveries about words, we don’t expect them to do it on their own.

 - Word work can’t simply be assigned as independent work.
 Although independent practice is important, the instruction you provide students is essential: “Word study…offers valuable opportunities for students to be actively involved in making discoveries about the spelling system and developing vocabulary, but only if teachers facilitate group discussions that foster thoughtful interactions (Gehsmann, Millwood, & Bear, 2012, cited on p.
 59 of Words Their Way, Bear, Invernizzi, Templeton, & Johnston).